KxSystems/docs/docs/interfaces/c-client-for-q.md

 It is highly recommended to use `khpu` and supply a meaningful username, as this will help server administrators identify a user’s connection.

-The `khp`,`khpu` and `khpun` functions are for use in stand-alone applications only; they are not for use within a q server via a shared library.
+The `khp`,`khpu`, `khpun` and `khpunc` functions are for use in stand-alone applications only; they are not for use within a q server via a shared library.
 Hence, to avoid potential confusion, these functions have been removed from more recent releases of q.

 A timeout can be specified with function `khpun`.